oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 However, as those applications grow, the typeless code used to build them often becomes incredibly convoluted and more difficult (some would say impossible) to manage.

-In the worst cases, developers end up resorting to testing and prayer in the hopes that simple operations like renaming a function won’t break the whole complex system.
+In the worst cases, developers end up resorting to testing and prayer in the hopes that simple operations like renaming a function won't break the whole complex system.
 However, developers can build their code from day one to make their codebase readable at scale.

 ## TypeScript to the rescue